Skip to Content

 The Spray River Ride might be the best tour for beginners.
 Horseback riding can seem a little daunting if you’ve never done it before!
 What we love about this tour is that it’s only an hour long, so you have enough time to get comfortable without having to commit your full day to the experience.
 It’s a great introductory ride!

 This tour is offered from mid-May to early October.
 Included in your tour are the guide, the horse, riding instructions, and a helmet.
-This is a great afternoon activity to add to your summer Banff itinerary, so be sure to book it online for $101 CAD before spots fill up!
+This is a great afternoon activity to add to your summer Banff itinerary, so be sure to book it online for $107 CAD before spots fill up!

-2-Day Sundance Overnight Backcountry Lodge Trip by Horseback
+2-day Sundance Overnight Backcountry Lodge trip by horseback

 The Sundance Overnight Backcountry Lodge tour is one of my favorites because it’s such a unique experience.
-You’ll spend two full days with your horse and get an overnight experience out in the Banff wilderness!
+You’ll spend two full days with your horse and get an overnight out in the Banff wilderness!
 If you’re looking for an adventure, this might be one of the best tours in Banff for you.

 The first day consists of a 16-km (10-mile) trail ride through the gorgeous Banff National Park wilderness.
 You’ll travel by glacier-fed creeks, through forests, and hopefully see lots of the wildlife around Banff!
-The guides do a great job of making you feel safe as you cross rivers and navigate the rocky trails.
+The guides do a fantastic job of making you feel confident as you cross rivers and navigate the rocky trails.
 Midway through the day, you’ll stop for a cowboy-style hot lunch on the banks of the river.

 This tour accommodates up to 12 travelers and children 9 years and older can join.
 You’ll be able to park your vehicle for free at the stables during the trip.
 Be sure to check the weather beforehand so you’re well prepared!